-Both confined research and deliberate release to the environment is permitted in Spain although subject to prior notice, public information, and authorization (Law 9/2003).
-However, other breeding techniques such as mutagenesis or marker assisted selection are not subject of authorization and do not need to be recorded.
+While confined research may be carried out, breeding techniques such as CRISPR/Cas, mutagenesis or marker assisted selection are not subject of official authorization and do not need to be recorded.
 Despite the confined research and deliberate release carried out in the country, no new GE development is anticipated to be in the market within the next five years.